infinite-table/infinite-react/www/content/docs/learn/sorting/overview.page.md

 const sortTypes = {
   string: (a, b) => a.localeCompare(b),
   number: (a, b) => a - b,
+  date: (a, b) => a - b,
 };
 ```

-Those are the two sort types supported by default.
+Those are the three sort types supported by default.

 <Note>

 The functions specified in the <PropLink name="sortTypes" /> object need to always sort data in ascending order.

 </Note>